Poetry & Lyrics

 Bilge & Beachcomber Maybe the prebirth experience of swimming in amniotic fluid, or an innate sense that our bodies are 60% water, or even some million-year-old almost memory of humanity’s ancestral origins in the fathomless ocean, who knows?
 But whatever the reason, the human race has a love-hate-fearful-longing fascination with water of all kinds.
 By growing up boxed between a mountain, two nearby rivers and the ocean, spending countless hours on the beach, swimming in the sea or fishing and playing along the river banks, my own relationship with water is both complex and profound.
 How about you? |

-afternoon musical engagement in the Portland, Oregon area.
-My hotel room
+engagement in the Portland, Oregon area.
+My hotel

 ritual use in the construction of Stonehenge.